Tort law in China

+The first tort law in the People's Republic of China was enacted in 2009.

 History

 Civil and criminal law was not clearly delineated in Ancient Chinese law as they are in modern legal systems.
 Therefore, while Tort Law was not a distinct area of law, concepts familiar to tort law were present in the criminal laws.
 However, by the late feudalism period, personal injury or property damage torts were mostly focused on compensations.

 Zhou dynasty

 The earliest "tort case" known from Ancient China is from the Zhou dynasty.
 During a famine one person robbed another's barn by sending his slave to steal the grain.
 He was sued and the court ordered double the original grain restored to the victim to compensate the damages.

 Qin dynasty

 The Qin Code made some changes to tort liabilities introducing the concept of subjective fault (fault liability).
 In a case where one person borrows farm equipment, compensation would be required for damage to the equipment if the damage is caused by the condition of the equipment when it was borrowed.

 In addition to fault liability, some defenses were developed.
 A person would not be liable if public property were damaged by fire or other natural forces outside the person's control.
 There was no liability for killing livestock, if the livestock was about to hurt someone.